Ventriculoperitoneal shunt surgery places a tube that runs from the brain to the belly.

 Call Your Child’s Doctor

-- Pain that is not controlled with the medications your child has been given
+- Pain that is not controlled by medicine

 - Vision problems